 |Prerequisites:||Basic computer literacy, basic software installed, basic knowledge of working with files, familiarity with HTML fundamentals (as covered in Getting started with HTML) and Images in HTML.|

 |Objective:||To learn how to embed video and audio content into a webpage, and add captions/subtitles to video.|

-Note: Before you begin here, you should also know that there are a quite a few OVPs (online video providers) like YouTube, Dailymotion, and Vimeo, and online audio providers like Soundcloud.
+Note: Before you begin here, you should also know that there are quite a few OVPs (online video providers) like YouTube, Dailymotion, and Vimeo, and online audio providers like Soundcloud.
 Such companies offer a convenient, easy way to host and consume videos, so you don't have to worry about the enormous bandwidth consumption.
-OVPs even usually offer ready-made code for embedding video/audio in your webpages.
-If you go that route, you can avoid some of the difficulties we discuss in this article.
+OVPs even usually offer ready-made code for embedding video/audio in your webpages; if you use that route, you can avoid some of the difficulties we discuss in this article.
 We'll be discussing this kind of service a bit more in the next article.